Hiwonder-docs/JetMax/source/docs/8_Deep_Learning_Lesson.md

 Machine learning as the heart of Artificial Intelligent helps people realize self-driving cars, effective speech recognition, efficient web search and greatly improves the understanding of the human genome.

-For example, Google’s AlphaGo is the first computer Go program to beat a professional Go player and the first to defeat a Go world champion.
+For example, Google's AlphaGo is the first computer Go program to beat a professional Go player and the first to defeat a Go world champion.
 It works by deep learning.
 In addition, current popular self-driving cars are realized based on computer system-based intelligent driving device in the car.

 ### 8.1.3 Machine learning Classification